 Getting listed on the Google News Index can give your site a major leg up in terms of SEO.
-However, this the same process as being featured on the SERP, as there are very different criteria one needs to fulfil.
+However, this is the same process as being featured on the SERP, as there are very different criteria one needs to fulfill.
 Luckily, we’re here to show you the ropes and get you started in the right direction.

 The Google News Index

 First things first: why would you want to be featured specifically on Google’s News section?
 The answer is that the Google News Index is a useful tool because it disambiguates types of information.
 If you run a news website or a information column on a website (like university press release page), the news section is the place to be.
 It’s where Google features sources dedicated specifically to new information and often becomes a sign of trust for users.

 Unlike a lot of other Google listings, the News section is curated manually.
 This allows Google to remove news pages that aren’t entirely about relaying news or are commercial websites that merely have a news section.
 This improves the fidelity of the overall news feed.
 What they do want is dedicated news websites whose sole purpose is to provide news and content on specific topics and specific niches.